Badraddin-Al-Asali/Server-Voice-Chat/README.md

 # Server-Voice-Chat
-This is the server for the clinet voice chat
+This is the server for the client voice chat program